José María Morr

 José María Morr Azuaje (born 12 April 1981) is a Venezuelan football manager and former player who played as a forward.
-He is the current manager of Metropolitanos.
+He is the current manager of Zamora.

 Playing career

 Born in Acarigua, Morr began his career with Portuguesa FC in 1997.
 He left the club in 2001 for Llaneros, but returned to his former side in 2002.

 Morr subsequently resumed his career in the country's Primera División and Segunda División, representing Unión Lara (two stints), Estudiantes de Mérida, Guaros (two stints), Minervén, Policía de Lara, Llaneros, Deportivo Lara and Portuguesa.
 He retired with the latter in 2010, aged just 29.

 Managerial career

 Shortly after retiring Morr took up coaching, being in charge of Deportivo Lara's youth sides.
 In August 2015, he was appointed Rafael Dudamel's assistant in the Venezuela under-20 team.

 In April 2016, after Dudamel was appointed in charge of the full side, Morr was again named his assistant.
 He left the role on 30 August 2018, to take over first division side Estudiantes de Caracas.

 Morr left Estudiantes on a mutual agreement on 28 November 2018, and was named in charge of Metropolitanos on 19 December.
+He led the side to their first-ever title in 2022, and resigned on 11 December 2024.

+On 7 January 2025, Morr agreed to become the manager of Deportivo Lara in their return to professional football, but the move later collapsed as the club could not compete in the top tier, and he was announced at the helm of Zamora on 4 March.